 Ales Verses Lagers

-If you do decide to use an ale recipe to brew a lager expect a completely different tasting beer then if you brewed it as an ale.
+If you do decide to use an ale recipe to brew a lager expect a completely different-tasting beer than if you brewed it as an ale.

 To Sum it Up

-One of the beautiful things of being a home-brewer is that you can experiment.
+One of the beautiful things about being a home brewer is that you can experiment.
 Try adding different ingredients to both your ale and lagers.

 If you have any questions do not hesitate to ask me in the comment section below.
 I will be sure to do what I can to help.